pvarvia/mgpr/README.md

 The *mgprdata* is a part of the forest inventory data used for remote sensing-based forest management inventories in Finland.
 The acquisition of the field data (kaukokartoituskoealat/inventointikoealat) is operated by Finnish forest centre.

-The field data belongs to [the open data of the Finnish forest centre](https://www.metsakeskus.fi/fi/avoin-metsa-ja-luontotieto/metsatietoaineistot/metsavaratiedot).
+The field data belong to [the open data of the Finnish forest centre](https://www.metsakeskus.fi/fi/avoin-metsa-ja-luontotieto/metsatietoaineistot/metsavaratiedot).

-The low-density ALS data belongs to [the open data of the National Land Survey of Finland](https://www.maanmittauslaitos.fi/en/maps-and-spatial-data/expert-users/product-descriptions/laser-scanning-data-05-p).
+The low-density ALS data belong to [the open data of the National Land Survey of Finland](https://www.maanmittauslaitos.fi/en/maps-and-spatial-data/expert-users/product-descriptions/laser-scanning-data-05-p).

 ```r
 data(mgprdata)